 While not a glamorous kind of danger, Chowpatty Beach is no less deadly for its claim to fame: pollution.

-Deemed unfit for swimming, the beach features a variety of different pollutants, because if you’re going to be famous for being gross, you may as well commit.
+Deemed unfit for swimming, the beach features a variety of different pollutants, because if you’re going to be famous for being dirty, you may as well commit.

-Not only do debris and scraps from salvaged ships appear on these disgusting shores, but after the MV Rak, a cargo ship, sank off the coast, 60,000 metric tons of coal entered into the mix.
+Not only does debris and scrap from salvaged ships appear on these rather unclean shores, but after the MV Rak, a cargo ship, sank off the coast in 2014, 300 tons of diesel and fuel oil entered into the mix, creating a massive slick and making environmentalists lose their minds.

 Schitovaya Bukhta (Shield Bay), Russia